MichaelZhao21/ann/README.md

 python3 main.py
 ```

 You will be presented in your terminal with the epochs and accuracy at each epoch as well as a tabular form of the overall accruacies and parameters.
-The table will be rendered to `results.png`.
+The CSV of the output will be saved to `output.csv` and the table will be rendered as a Markdown table, stored in `output.md`.
+VSCode has a [great extension](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf) to convert said table to a PDF (which is submitted).

-## Train Test Split
+# Train Test Split

 We chose a train/test split of 10% since there is not a whole lot of data to train with.